stoeps13/connections-doc/source/admin/admin/t_admin_communities_viruscan_props.md

 When FileNet is on a different WebSphere Application Server cell than HCL Connections, it cannot access the configuration values in LotusConnections-config.xml.
 Instead, you must create the configuration properties for HCL Connections web resources and virus scans in the connections.xml file.

+!!! note
-**Note:** When FileNet is on the same WebSphere Application Server cell as HCL Connections, you do not have to create the connections.xml file.
+    When FileNet is on the same WebSphere Application Server cell as HCL Connections, you do not have to create the connections.xml file.
 Therefore, you must set anti-virus settings in LotusConnections-config.xml.
 For more information, see *Changing common configuration property values*.

 To configure web resources and virus scan settings, complete the following steps: